facelessuser/coloraide/docs/src/markdown/compositing.md

 ```
 ///

-/// note | Display Differences
+> [!note] Display Differences
-As some browsers apply compositing based on the display's current color space, we've provided examples in both sRGB
+> As some browsers apply compositing based on the display's current color space, we've provided examples in both sRGB
-and Display P3 so that the examples can be compared on different displays.
+> and Display P3 so that the examples can be compared on different displays.
 Which of the above matches your browser?
-///

 While the average user will be content with the default alpha compositing, Porter Duff offers many other configurations.
 If desired, we can change the Porter Duff operator used and apply different composite logic.
 For instance, in this case